royymonosrija11/Electricity-Billing-System/README.md

 # Electricity-Billing-System
-Generate your bill according to the units.
+Generate your bill according to the units consumed.